Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

 Different readers want different things from “cheapest.”
 Pick the segment that matches you.
 If you’re not sure which segment fits, our free GLP-1 matching quiz takes 60 seconds and points you at the right provider for your state, budget, and medication preference.

-If you want the lowest verified monthly partner price → Eden
+If you want the lowest first-month partner price → Embody

-You want medication delivered monthly.
+You want medication delivered monthly, the lowest entry price among partner programs, and the option of a needle-free GLP-1 gum instead of weekly injections.
 You don’t want a $300 charge today.
 You don’t want a $99/mo membership stacked on top.
-And you want the price to stay the same when your dose goes up.
-That’s the Eden lane.
+That’s the Embody lane.

 If you want the broadest no-membership menu with bundled support → MEDVi